Catapush/catapush-ios-sdk-pod/Voip/README.md

 }];
 }
 ```
-You can find a detailed tutorial on how to integrate the SDK in the [Twilio Official Documentation](https://www.twilio.com/docs/quickstart/client/ios)
+You can find a more detailed tutorial on how to integrate the SDK in the [Twilio Official Documentation](https://www.twilio.com/docs/quickstart/client/ios)